CarterKoopa/data-science-sp25/challenges/c08-islands-pt1-assignment.md

     (97% rounded) of homes are occupied.
 - Are there any sources of *real* uncertainty in the percent occupied you calculated?
-  - I don’t believe there are any sources of real uncertainty in the percent occupied.
-Houses are either occupied or they are not, and hypothetically, The Islands shows an accurate depiction of the true occupancy state of each house.
+  - While I don’t believe there is real uncertainty at the moment of calculation - houses are either occupied or are not - the islands is a dynamic situation where islanders can move at will.
+As such, it is quite possible that by the time I finished counting, or several days later, islanders have moved and introduced real uncertainty into the calculated percent occupied.
 - Are there any sources of *erroneous* uncertainty in the percent occupied you calculated?
   - Given that I counted all of the houses manually, it is possible that